adrianagaler/HarvardConfessions/README.md

+### Deployed App

-Only frontend deployed for reference at this [link](https://harvard-confessions.herokuapp.com/) (after log in and sign up pages, it does not work without the backed):
+Only frontend deployed for reference at this [link](https://harvard-confessions.herokuapp.com/) (after log in and sign up pages, it does not work without the backend):

 # Bootcamp Project API